minkiml/OCIR-learning/README.md

 ```traintrj
 sh ./scripts/trj/ocir_learning_disc_trj_FD002.sh
 ```
-This automatically train OCIR on representation learning first (if no pretrained one is available) and applies it to trajectory reconstruction.
+This automatically trains OCIR on representation learning first (if no pretrained one is available) and applies it to trajectory reconstruction.